 The complete Peloton spin bike.
 Image credit: Peloton Cycle.

 How Much Does Peloton Cycle Cost?

-The Peloton Bike itself is priced at $1,995, which includes unlimited on-demand and streaming rides (more about this below), and unlimited accounts for friends and family.
+The Peloton Bike is priced at $1,995, which includes unlimited on-demand and streaming rides, and unlimited accounts for friends and family.

-On top of this, you’ll be required to pay tax on your purchase (varies, depending on your state), as well as $250 for in-home delivery and set up.
+On top of this, you’ll be required to pay for a $250 for in-home delivery and set up.

 With this costs in mind, our order totaled more than $2,400+ when attempting to check out, which didn’t include any accessories or upgraded warranties.

 If necessary, Peloton offers 3, 6, or 12-month financing through Affirm.
 At the time of our research, a 0% APR was available, but if you don’t qualify, you can expect rates anywhere between 10% and 30%.